Health Care and Social Policies in Sweden

 Students will stay in double rooms in a small, comfortable hotel in one of the nicer parts of central Stockholm.
 Breakfast is included each morning.

 - Visits and lectures by Swedish officials and professionals at sites such as: the national health and social welfare planning boards, acute care hospital, geriatric hospital, nursing home, primary care clinic, hospital maternity unit, child day care center, adult assisted-living facility, psychiatric hospital, neighborhood social services office, immigrant assistance program, and national social insurance office.

 - Lectures and discussions with Swedish officials, physicians, nurses, midwives, social workers, psychologists, physical therapists, government planners, childcare workers and politicians.

 - Presentation on Swedish history and the rise of the Swedish welfare state.

 - Participation in Swedish cultural events.

 - A day trip to Uppsala for additional facility visits.

 - A visit to the Stockholm City Hall and Nobel Banquet Hall.

-Open to undergraduate and graduate students from any accredited U.S. college or university with an interest in health care, or social policies.
+Open to undergraduate, graduate, and medical students from any accredited U.S. college or university with an interest in health care, or social policies.
 Also open to interested professionals in the field.
 Preference will be given to applicants with a GPA of 3.0 or higher.
 All participants are expected to be at least 21 years old by the start of the program.